Code-Institute-Submissions/Landfish744-Milestone_project_3/README.md

 You choose the board size and the number of turns between 1 - 12 for you and the computer.

+You will also choose number of ships between 1 - 3.

 You then play the game as you would normally play a game of battleships.

 This is by choosing a column and a row.